-Complaining about the public transport system is one of the locals' favorite hobbies, and you will find yourself agreeing with them at times, with strikes being a fairly regular occurrence in Rome.
-However, it really isn't as bad as it's made out to be.
-There are three main options for public transport in the city center: buses, trams and the metro.
-All three run from around 5 a.m. until midnight, and cover the whole of the city.
+\There are three main options for public transport in the city center: buses, trams, and the metro.
+All three run from around 5 a.m. until midnight and cover the whole of the city.

 Crossing the road

 Where there is a green man indicating that you can cross, be aware that cars may still be entitled to turn onto the road and cross where you are happily walking.
 Where there are no lights, crossing places are indicated by white stripes (zebras).
-As a pedestrian, you have the right of way here, but drivers can be quick to spot a nervous foreigner and may be as likely to accelerate as to stop.
-You will need to set foot on the road before any vehicle will even consider stopping for you.
+As a pedestrian, you have the right of way here, but you should always remain alert, particularly in wet weather when roads may be slippery.
 Make sure that the drivers in approaching cars have seen you and that they have a reasonable stopping distance – and then walk.
-Traffic etiquette in Rome is about survival of the fittest.
-However aggressive they may seem, drivers are aware of, and keen to avoid, running over pedestrians.
-However, you should always remain alert, particularly in wet weather when slippery roads make life even more hair-raising.

 Be prepared to wait...

-Patience stops being a virtue and becomes a necessity when you have any dealings with officialdom in Rome.
 From the government or local council to the Post Office, be prepared to queue.
-Best practice: book your appointment where possible, always aim to make these appointments as early in the day as you can, and bring a book – consider these moments as study time.
+Best practice: book your appointment where possible, always aim to make these appointments as early in the day as you can.

 Don't buy water

-Rome is very good with water, and always has been.
+Rome is very good with water and always has been.
 By the first century A.D., thanks to the amazing engineering of aqueducts, the city had roughly 1,000 liters of water available per person, per day.
-Nowadays, not so much – but still around 500 liters per family – there's so much water you could bathe in the stuff...
+Nowadays, not so much – but still around 500 liters per family.

 Leave your high heels at home

 There is little point in trying to wear high heels in Rome.
 There are simply too many cobbles.
-Unless you’re taking a taxi from door to door, you run the risk of getting caught between the cobbles or falling flat on your face.
-Stick to flats and save your ankles!
+Unless you’re taking a taxi from door to door, it's sensible to wear flat shoes.

 You can buy pretty much anything at a Tabaccheria